 Cut Back The Booze & Cigarettes

-This isn’t as easy as it sounds, however, it’s not impossible either.
-It will save you a lot of money as well as being good for your health.
+This isn’t as easy as it sounds; however, it’s not impossible either.
+It will save you a lot of money and be good for your health.

-If you drink Friday and Saturday, then consider knocking one of those days on the head.
-If you smoke then try and get help to quit.
+If you drink Friday and Saturday, consider knocking one of those days on the head.
+If you smoke, then try and get help to quit.

 Grow Herbs & Spices (Easy To Do)

 Save money and grow your own.
-You don’t need a lot of room, just a few pots and a little guide which can be found for free online.
+You don’t need a lot of room, just a few pots and a little guide that can be found online.

 Shaving Plans (Recommended)

-Cornerstone and Harry’s offer shaving plans that can save you money on razors and shaving gel.
-They will be delivered to your door each month or whenever you need them and typically will save you money.
+Cornerstone and Harry’s offer shaving plans to save you money on razors and shaving gel.
+They will be delivered to your door each month or whenever you need them and typically save you money.

-If you pay for your medical prescriptions it could be less expensive if you purchase an NHS season ticket.
+If you pay for your medical prescriptions, purchasing an NHS season ticket could be less expensive.
 This is usually beneficial for those who pay for a prescription at least once a month.

 It’s Time To Take Control Of Your Money Starting Today

-It’s going to take a little effort at first, but then the hard work is over and the results will speak for themselves.
+It will take a little effort at first, but then the hard work is over, and the results will speak for themselves.